 And in a nutshell, that's Orange's greatest strength; taking things that are quickly disregarded, such as school rom-coms and time-travel setups, and turning them into something that could be engaging and level-headed.

-If time-travel was readily abused, don't make it a central focus of your narrative, use it as more of a guideline instead.
-If school rom-coms are infamous for having color-coordinated one-dimensional personas, take a subdued approach that pulls from the same core values yet brought to life with personalities that feel far more believable.
+If time-travel is readily abused in most stories, don't make it a central focus of your narrative, use it as a guideline instead.
+If school rom-coms are infamous for having color-coordinated dimensionless personas, take a subdued approach that pulls from the same core values yet brought to life with personalities that feel far more believable.
 Orange takes the basics and proves that with enough care it could be reacknowledged as a viable means of storytelling.

-With the right amount of passion interjected, what would usually stop as just characters, backdrops for 20 minutes of entertainment, and a passing conversation of some observable piece of media has now transformed itself into a lasting impression.
+With the right amount of passion interjected, what would usually stop as just characters on-screen, backdrops for 23 minutes of entertainment, and a quick conversation of some piece of media, can now be transformed into a lasting impression that people could carry with them.
 One that could offer fond experiences for moments you've wished for, and passing instances of nostalgia you've never had.

 And as we depart, leaving the world of Orange behind us, zooming past the aged walkways, green linen jackets worn by adolescence; back through the cracks of the skyline hidden behind a wall of leaves hanging above, we know that we're leaving a place with a memory to take away from it.
 And as we become less aware of its existence, going about our routines, the world of Orange and its inhabitants continues on, living their day to day lives, making memories of their own and looking up in bewilderment at the endless blue, pondering as to what their future may hold.